 The combined effects of UV radiation and collisional excitation produce two limiting regimes for the ro-vibrational level populations.
-In dense and/or hot environments, such as shocked gas in protostellar outflows, frequent collisions drive the level populations toward a thermal (Boltzmann) distribution, resulting in ro-vibrational diagrams that follow a straight line in a logarithmic excitation plot \citep[e.g.,][]{caratti2008}.
+In dense and/or hot environments, such as shocked gas in protostellar outflows, frequent collisions drive the level populations towards a thermal (Boltzmann) distribution, resulting in ro-vibrational diagrams that follow a straight line in a logarithmic excitation plot \citep[e.g.][]{caratti2008}.
 In contrast, low-density gas exposed to intense UV radiation exhibits a distinct distribution, with populations that do not decrease monotonically with excitation energy.
-In excitation diagrams, this manifests as a characteristic `sawtooth' pattern, which serves as a diagnostic signature of UV-pumped H$_2$ emission in PDRs \citep{burton1992,kaplan2017}.
-Such diagrams allow a clear distinction between collisional and radiative excitation mechanisms and provide constraints on both the gas temperature and the ortho-to-para ratio (OPR).
+In excitation diagrams, this manifests as a characteristic `sawtooth' pattern, which serves as a diagnostic signature of UV-pumped H$_2$ emission in PDRs \citep{burton1992,kaplan2017,le2017}.
+Such diagrams provide a clear distinction between collisional and radiative excitation mechanisms and give constraints on both the gas temperature and the ortho-to-para ratio (OPR).

-We construct a ro-vibrational diagram using the dereddened fluxes from Table~\ref{tab:observed_lines_IRAS18}, adopting $A_V=12$~mag.
-To model the emission, we fit a two-temperature component while leaving the OPR as a free parameter.
-Figure~\ref{fig:rv_diag} shows the resulting ro-vibrational diagram for the observed H$_2$ lines, together with the fit obtained using the PDR Toolbox \citep{pound2023}.
-The `sawtooth' pattern characteristic of PDRs is clearly visible, confirming the dominance of UV pumping in the emission, instead of a near-linear thermal distribution.
-The best-fit model yields a cold component with $T_\mathrm{cold}\sim400$~K, a hot component with $T_\mathrm{hot}\sim3000$~K, a total H$_2$ column density $N(\mathrm{H}_2)\sim2\times10^{23}~\mathrm{cm^{-2}}$, and an OPR$\sim2.75$.
+We constructed a ro-vibrational diagram using the de-reddened fluxes from Table~\ref{tab:observed_lines_IRAS18} corresponding to the white south box, adopting $A_V=12$~mag.
+To model the emission, we fitted a two-temperature component while leaving the OPR as a free parameter.
+A single temperature component fit failed to reproduce the observed H$_2$ intensities.
+Figure~\ref{fig:rv_diag} shows the resulting ro-vibrational diagram for the observed H$_2$ lines together with the fit obtained using the PDR Toolbox \citep{pound2023}.
+The characteristic `sawtooth' pattern of PDRs is clearly visible, confirming the dominance of UV pumping in the emission, instead of a near-linear thermal distribution.
+The best-fit model yields a cold component with $T_\mathrm{cold}\sim400$~K, a hot component with $T_\mathrm{hot}\sim3000$~K, a total H$_2$ column density $N(\mathrm{H}_2)\sim2\times10^{23}~\mathrm{cm^{-2}}$, and an OPR$=2.76\pm0.14$.